 What is Puppet?

-Once you install Puppet, every node in your infrastructure — that is, machine or device — has a puppet agent installed on it.
-You’ll also have a server designated as the puppet master server.
-Enforcement takes place during regular puppet runs, which follow these steps:
+Once you install Puppet, every node (physical server, device or virtual machine) in your infrastructure has a Puppet agent installed on it.
+You'll also have a server designated as the Puppet master.
+Enforcement takes place during regular Puppet runs, which follow these steps:

-- Facts.
-The puppet agent on each node sends normalized data about the node’s state — called facts — to the puppet master.
+- Fact collection.
+The Puppet agent on each node sends facts about the node's configuration — detailing the hardware, operating system, package versions and other information — to the Puppet master.

-- Catalog.
-The puppet master uses facts to compile detailed data about how the node should be configured — called the catalog — and sends it back to the puppet agent.
-The puppet agent makes any needed changes to the desired state.
-The agent can also simply simulate these changes in “no-op” mode.
+- Catalog compilation.
+The Puppet master uses facts provided by the agents to compile detailed data about how each node should be configured — called the catalog — and sends it back to the Puppet agent.

 - Report.
-Each puppet agent sends a report back to the puppet master, indicating any changes that have been made to the configuration.
-Reports can be viewed in the Puppet Dashboard.
+Each Puppet agent sends a report back to the Puppet master, indicating any changes that have been made to its node's configuration.
+(In no-op mode, reports indicate which nodes are out of compliance.)

-- Report Collection.
-Puppet’s open API can send data to third-party tools, so you can share infrastructure info with other teams.
+- Report sharing.
+Puppet's open API can send data to third-party tools, so you can share infrastructure information with other teams.

-Select from more than 2,000 modules to automate common tasks, all available for free download at the Puppet Forge, our repository of modules created both here at Puppet Labs and by community members.
+Don't reinvent the wheel!
+You'll find more than 2,700 pre-built modules to automate common systems administration tasks, all available for free download from the Puppet Forge, our repository of modules created both here at Puppet Labs and by community members.
 Puppet modules automate tasks such as:

 - installing and configuring Apache, plus configuring and managing a range of virtual host setups